petercorrea/any-color-you-like/README.md

 `getBgColor(string | buffer)`: an async function that accepts either a string representing a URL or the raw buffer data of the image.
 Returns the most frequent color in hexadecimal format.
 <br/><br/>

+`getBgColorFromPath(string)`: an async function that accepts a string representing a path to the image.
+Returns the most frequent color in hexadecimal format.
+<br/><br/>

 ## Scripts

 `npm test` will test that the function works as expected for both string and buffer inputs.